 - Specific requests

-If you want more structure for this step, explore a
+If you want more structure in this step, use a guided prayer journal that helps you respond directly to Scripture.

 Apply One Clear Truth